drawveloper/deno-nano-jsx-twind-live-reload/README.md

-# Nano JSX with Deno and twd
+# Nano JSX with Deno and twind

 Deploy with Deno Deploy: